 Medication.
 Medication may be prescribed to minimize or prevent symptoms.
 These may take the form of oral medications, nasal sprays, or topical ointments.
 It is very important that you follow the instructions for medication dose and frequency.
 If your allergies are life-threatening you will be prescribed an epinephrine injector to carry at all times.
 Be sure you know how to use this autoinjector if it is prescribed.

 Immunotherapy.
 For many allergies, immunotherapy can provide long-lasting relief.
 The goal of immunotherapy is to build up the immune system’s sensitivity to a protein.
 This means you can tolerate more and more of the protein before it triggers a reaction.
 Standard immunotherapy is delivered by injection, but you might have heard of it referred to as “allergy shots”.

-Allergic asthma, or allergy-induced asthma is the most common form of asthma.
+Allergic asthma or allergy-induced asthma is the most common form of asthma.
 If your asthma is allergic your symptoms are most often triggered by inhaling allergens such as dust mites, pet dander, pollen or mold.
 Knowing if your asthma is allergic is essential for taking control of your condition.
-Studies have shown that Allergy immunotherapy decreases development of allergic asthma.
+Studies have shown that Allergy immunotherapy decreases the development of allergic asthma.